 This will automatically hide the column in the Blackboard Grade Centre for this assignment.

-While students won’t get notified about this, there’s still the possibility they could use this value in the total column to see (or work out) the grade they have been awarded before you release it.
+While students will not be notified about this, there is the possibility they could use the value in the total column to see (or work out) the grade they have been awarded before you release it.

-You will need to exclude the column from calculations to prevent this.
+You will need to exclude the Total column from calculations to prevent this.

 When you’ve finished setting up your assignment, click the button